mixmaxhq/terraform-aws-fargate-service-with-lb/README.md

   28: resource "aws_ecs_service" "service" {
 ```

 This is due to this module making some assumptions about the name of the container to [connect networking for the load balancer](https://github.com/mixmaxhq/terraform-aws-fargate-service-with-lb/blob/master/main.tf#L14).
-The default is set to `${var.name}-${var.environment}` when deploying a task definition using the `mixmax` CLI.
+The default is set to `${var.name}-${var.environment}` when deploying a task definition using Mixmax's tooling.
 However, you can override this behavior.
 Find the `name` value in your task definition's [container definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definition_name), and set the `container_name_override` parameter to this module for overriding the name used.

 ## How are the docs generated?